Sanja969/Clothing-store/README.md

 ## Clothing Store App

 Ecommerce App which has navigations and routing what take user to different pages of categories and items.
-User is able to add item to basket.
-Basket is updating when user is adding or deleting items from basket.
-User can navigate to checkout page and see all items in basket.
+User is able to add item to the basket.
+Basket is updating when user is adding or deleting items from the basket.
+User can navigate to checkout page and see all items in the basket.
 App is driven by Firebase google database, where users and products info are stored.

 ## Built With